jumanjihouse/docker-dhcpd/README.md

 Overview
 --------

-This git repo enables you to build a docker images with isc-dhcpd.
+This git repo enables you to build a docker image with isc-dhcpd.

 How-to